reactive-python/reactpy/docs/source/contributing.rst

     The
     `Code of Conduct <https://github.com/idom-team/idom/blob/main/CODE_OF_CONDUCT.md>`__
     applies in all community spaces.
-If you are not familiar with our Code of Conduct policy, take a minute to read the policy before starting with your first contribution.
+If you are not familiar with our Code of Conduct policy, take a minute to read it before making your first contribution.

 The IDOM team welcomes contributions and contributors of all kinds - whether they come as code changes, participation in the discussions, opening issues and pointing out bugs,